Wat Phra Kaew: Prasat Phra Thep Bidon

 East entrance to Prasat Phra Thep Bidon or the Royal Pantheon, constructed by Rama IV in 1855.

 The Prasat Phra Thep Bidon (ปราสาทพระเทพบิดร) is on the eastern end of the Than Phaithi.
-Originally built to house the Emerald Buddha by Rama IV, construction on the first structure—then called the Phutthaprang Prasat (พุทธปรางค์ปราสาท)—began in 1855, based on the Prasat Thong in the royal palace of Ayutthaya.
+Originally built to house the Emerald Buddha by Rama IV, construction on the first structure, then called the Phutthaprang Prasat (พุทธปรางค์ปราสาท), began in 1855, based on the Prasat Thong in the royal palace of Ayutthaya.
 The King died before its completion in 1882, and his plans to move the Emerald Buddha into it never materialised.
+The work is visible in progress in a panorama of Bangkok photographed from Wat Arun between 1865 and 1866, attributed by Joachim K. Bautze to August Sachtler, which shows the Phra Si Rattana Chedi and the upper part of the building still unfinished.
 In 1903, a fire ravaged the building, necessitating a complete rebuild.
 The present structure was completed during the reign of Rama VI in the early 20th century.
 The King decided to change the purpose of the building, and turned it into a memorial to his predecessors.
 The name was changed to Prasat Phra Thep Bidon, known in English as the Royal Pantheon.
 Rama VI had full-size, lifelike statues of the first five Chakri kings made and installed in the pantheon.
 Further statues were added in 1927, 1959 and 2020.
 Currently, the pantheon contains nine statues.
 Normally closed to the public, the pantheon is opened annually on 6 April for Chakri Memorial Day, a national holiday in Thailand.

 The pantheon is laid out in a cruciform plan.
 It has four entrances, one at the end of each arm, the main entrance being on the east side.
 The building is in the form known as prasat, with a tall spire in the middle of the roof, a feature usually reserved for royal residences.
 The roof is covered in green and orange tiles.
 The four pediments of the pantheon depict the personal insignia of the first four Chakri kings.
 This is a break with the traditional depiction of Narayana, which was previously seen on royal temples.
 The north pediment depicts the personal insignia of Rama I (a Thai numeral one), the southern of Rama II (a Garuda), the west of Rama III (a triple-doored vimana) and the east of Rama IV (a royal crown).
 The exterior walls of the pantheon are decorated with blue tiles with floral motifs.
 A royal crown tops each of the doors and windows of the pantheon.
 The east steps of the Than Phaithi leading up towards the pantheon were redesigned with marble steps; on either side the railings are in the form of two five-headed crowned Phaya Nagas.